This post was updated on October 24th, 2019

 - Increasing cravings particularly for sugar and carbs which raises your insulin further!

 Cortisol also has the unfortunate feature of creating a positive feedback loop in relation to body fat.
 Not only does cortisol cause stomach fat accumulation, but the more abdominal fat you accumulate the more cortisol you produce.
-This is thanks to the release of inflammatory compounds from fatty cell tissues that make our PCOS worse while also calling for more cortisol.
+This is because fat tissues release proinflammatory compounds that promote insulin resistance and stimulate the production of more cortisol (Makki et al. 201382).

 This is why I say that a good PCOS weight loss plan has to include the management of cortisol levels, which you’ll see me mention throughout many of the following weight loss steps below.